 Basically, I make it very simple here.
 I do a lot of Guest Posts, be active in Social Media, and few forums.
 I write on quora as well and it is one of my traffic sources.

-My profile consistently receives above 10k+ views every month despite of not being active too much these days.
+My profile consistently receives above 10k+ views every month despite not being active too much these days.

-But, yeah in coming days I have plans to answer more questions on it.
+But, yeah in the coming days I have plans to answer more questions on it.
 Apart from that, I will make LinkedIn and Medium my buddies. 🙂 I love writing.

 7) Do you provide any service through your blog?
 Or, have any such plan?